hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 # Aggregating the WRF-Hydro Modeling Application output to twelve-digit hydrologic unit codes (HUC12s)
 **Workflow Authors:** Kevin Sampson and Aubrey Dugger at NSF National Center for Atmospheric Research (NCAR)

-This workflow is a combination of shell scripts and jupyter notebooks that aggregate key variables from the 10-year WRF-Hydro Modeling Application forced with CONUS404-BA to the CONtiguous United States (CONUS) water boundary dataset (WBD) HUC12s for the years 2010-2021.
+This workflow is a combination of shell scripts (.sh) and jupyter notebooks (.ipynb) that aggregate key variables from the 10-year WRF-Hydro Modeling Application forced with CONUS404-BA to the contiguous United States (CONUS) water boundary dataset (WBD) HUC12s for the years 2010-2021.
 Additional steps are included in this workflow that prepare the data for publication and make the outputs comparable to the [National Hydrologic Model/Precipitation-Runoff Modeling System (NHM/PRMS)](https://www.usgs.gov/mission-areas/water-resources/science/national-hydrologic-model-infrastructure) model outputs.
-Originally generated for the National Integrated Water Availability Assessment (NIWAA) reports, the 10 year WRF-Hydro modeling application outputs were aggregated to HUC12 catchments by Kevin Sampson and Aubrey Dugger using NCAR HPC systems and published to [Science Base](https://www.sciencebase.gov/catalog/item/6411fd40d34eb496d1cdc99d).
+Originally generated for the National Integrated Water Availability Assessment (NIWAA) Water Budget reports, the 10-year WRF-Hydro modeling application outputs were aggregated to HUC12 catchments by Kevin Sampson and Aubrey Dugger using NCAR HPC systems and published to [Science Base](https://www.sciencebase.gov/catalog/item/6411fd40d34eb496d1cdc99d).

 ## Workflow Overview
 There are 4 major processes: